 “they didn’t have a way to put food on the table for their families,” Alia says.

 “Just giving them food was not sustainable.
-I wanted them to have their dignity, and to have holistic discipleship.”
+I wanted them to have their dignity, and to have wholeness of life and faith.”

 She whispered what she calls “a quiet prayer” in her heart.
 Years later, in 2014, God’s answer emerged.